 Rami Alayan is a Palestinian screenwriter and interaction designer living in San Francisco.
-Rami is the co-writer and co-producer of the award-winning short film Lesh Sabreen? by Muayad Alayan.
-Other writing credits include If You Were in My Shoes, the first interactive TV sitcom in Palestine dealing with gender equality is-
+Rami is the cowriter and co-producer of the award winning short film Lesh Sabreen by Muayad Alayan.
+Other writing credits include If You Were in My Shoes, the first interactive TV sitcom in Palestine dealing with gender equality issues produced by the Bethlehem Media Center.
+Rami is also the writer of Tamer and Hanan, an animated series aiming to educate children about concepts of democracy and individual rights.
+Private Sun is Rami's first directed film.